Skip to content

 Why pause updates?

-Pausing updates is helpful if you’re in the middle of an important project, have a slow internet connection, or want to avoid a sudden restart while you’re using your computer.
+Pausing updates is helpful if you’re working on an important project, have a slow internet connection, or want to avoid an unexpected restart.

 What happens when you pause?

-Pausing Windows 11 updates stops your PC from downloading new software for a chosen period, but don’t worry, critical security updates like those for Microsoft Defender will still install automatically.
+Pausing Windows 11 updates stops your PC from downloading new software for a set time.
+This means your computer won’t get feature updates or non-security updates for the duration you choose.
+Don’t worry, important security updates, like those for Microsoft Defender, will still install automatically to keep your PC safe.

 Reference: Pause updates in Windows – Microsoft Support